Pabst Blue Ribbon: In popular culture

-Macklemore and Ryan Lewis mention PBR in the chorus of their song "Cowboy Boots", an ode to the hipster culture of Capitol Hill, Seattle.

-Australian Post-Hardcore band, The Amity Affliction referenced Pabst Blue Ribbon in the title of their 2012 song "Pabst Blue Ribbon on Ice", from the album Chasing Ghosts.
+Australian Post-Hardcore band The Amity Affliction referenced Pabst Blue Ribbon in the title of their 2012 song "Pabst Blue Ribbon on Ice", from the album Chasing Ghosts.

 In May 2016, WWE released a John Cena T-shirt that bears resemblance to and inspired by the Pabst Blue Ribbon can design.
 The Pabst Brewing Company threatened to sue Cena and the WWE for trademark infringement which drew criticism by wrestling fans and fellow personnel as a publicity stunt.
-While respecting intellectual property and deny any wrongdoing due to the fair use of its clothing design, WWE pulled the T-shirt from its WWE Shop website and released a modified design to the Cena “Pabst” T-shirt.
+While respecting intellectual property and denying any wrongdoing due to the fair use of its clothing design, WWE pulled the T-shirt from its WWE Shop website and released a modified design to the Cena “Pabst” T-shirt.
 However, the original “Pabst” T-shirt design was back on sale on WWE Shop a month later.

-Pennsylvania-based Horrorpunk/Metal band Seglock's 2024 EP "Not For Human Consumption" features a stylized version of the Pabst Blue Ribbon logo as its album cover.